Referrals and Prior Authorizations

 Continuing and transitioning care

 If you are currently receiving ongoing treatment from a doctor who is leaving the HealthSelect network, you may be able to continue treatment with that doctor temporarily.
 This is called transition of care.
 To continue with your care, certain eligibility guidelines need to be met.
-Fill out and submit a transition of care form .
+Fill out a transition of care form.
 You can submit the form by mail or fax to BCBSTX.

-To find out if you qualify for transition of care, BCBSTX may need to request medical information from your current doctor(s).
-If you are approved for transition of care, in-network benefits may be available for up to 90 days after your doctors leave the network.
+To find out if you qualify for transition of care, BCBSTX may need to request medical information from your current provider(s).
+If you are approved for transition of care, in-network benefits may be available for up to 90 days after your provider leaves the network.

 Medical conditions that may be eligible for transition of care benefits include: